NemesisCFx/NemesisCFx.github.io/README.md

 ### MAU
+A fast-paced "boomer-shooter" inspired by games like _'DOOM'_, developed as part of a large multidisciplinary University team.

+I worked as an AI Programmer and was later promoted to Lead AI Programmer, where I helped guide a small team responsible for enemy behaviour.
+My work focused on designing and implementing AI systems that created engaging and varied combat encounters, ensuring each enemy type had distinct behaviours, balance, and gameplay identity.
+I also contributed to maintaining code quality and supporting team coordination to meet project deadlines and demands.

 - **Role:** AI Programmer → Promoted to Lead AI Programmer
 - **Engine:** Unreal Engine 4 (C++ & Blueprints)
 - **Project Type:** Team-Based University Project